-IAMP refers to all arrangements needed to manage any accident affecting a reactor facility.
-It addresses accidents resulting from all kinds of initiators, originating from technical or human induced failures or natural or man-made hazards.
-Initiators affecting any part of the facility, in particular the reactors and spent fuel pools, including possible combinations of affected installations are considered.
-IAMPs also address all operating states, both in operation and shutdown.
-IAMPs make use of all available infrastructures, equipment, procedures and guidelines, and human and organizational resources.
+Accident management includes multiple components such as equipment and instrumentation, procedures and guidelines, human and organizational performance, and it interfaces with many programs established for a reactor facility.
+An integrated accident management approach is required to manage any accident affecting a reactor facility.
+Accidents can result from all kinds of initiators, originating from technical or human-induced failures or natural or man-made hazards.
+Initiators affecting any part or parts of the facility, particularly the reactors and spent fuel pools, must be considered for both operation and shutdown states.
+Accident management measures make use of available infrastructures, equipment, procedures and guidelines, and human and organizational resources.

-This regulatory document stipulates regulatory requirements and supporting guidance for licensees to develop, implement and evaluate IAMPs for nuclear reactor facilities, excluding reactors with a thermal output capacity less than 10 MW thermal.
+This regulatory document stipulates regulatory requirements and supporting guidance for licensees to develop, implement and evaluate integrated accident management for nuclear reactor facilities, excluding reactors with a thermal output capacity less than 10 MW thermal.

-The IAMP shall be commensurate with the relative risk posed by the licensed activities of a reactor facility, which may be influenced by the reactor thermal power and available protective systems.
-For some reactors, it may be possible to show that certain elements of an IAMP are unnecessary or do not apply.
+The processes and activities for accident management shall be commensurate with the relative risk posed by the licensed activities of a reactor facility, which may be influenced by the reactor thermal power and available protective systems.
+It may be possible to show that certain accident management elements are unnecessary or do not apply.
 It is the responsibility of an applicant or a licensee to demonstrate that accident management provisions are adequate to limit the risk posed by accidents, including severe accidents.

-The document specifies IAMP requirements and guidance that are to be used to develop and validate necessary items such as emergency operating procedures (EOP), severe accident management guidelines (SAMG), and to demonstrate the licensees' capabilities to manage the anticipated operational occurrences (AOO), design-basis accidents (DBA) and beyond-design- basis accidents (BDBA), including design extension conditions (DEC) and severe accidents.
+The document specifies requirements and guidance that are to be used to develop and validate necessary items such as emergency operating procedures (EOP), severe accident management guidelines (SAMG), and to demonstrate the licensees' capabilities to manage the anticipated operational occurrences (AOO), design-basis accidents (DBA) and beyond-design-basis accidents (BDBA), including design extension conditions (DEC) and severe accidents.

 Accident management is an important component in licensees' overall capabilities to ensure the risks associated with operating nuclear reactors remain low.
-Licensees need to be able to demonstrate they have appropriate programs in place to manage deviations from normal operation, up to severe accidents.
+Licensees need to be able to demonstrate they have appropriate provisions in place to manage deviations from normal operation, up to severe accidents.
 The definition of "accident management" given in this regulatory document is in line with international practice, and has evolved from the existing IAEA definition and adapted to cover both DBAs and BDBAs.